Sustainable and responsible growing is at the core of what we do, but it is more than just guidelines for gardening, it is a lifestyle choice.

 In 2019, we launched our new veg box scheme and the sale of vegetables directly from the farm.
 Different size boxes are available, click here for more details

-Early in 2019, we will be launching a vegetable box scheme featuring fresh seasonal vegetables and herbs, all grown in our permaculture gardens.
+Last year we successfully launched our weekly vegetable box scheme featuring fresh seasonal vegetables and herbs, all grown in our permaculture gardens.
+Reistration for the 2020 season, which starts in May, is open now.
 Click here for more info.

-The other development we are very excited about is the arrival of our first cow - Iris.
-She is a two year old jersey hiefer who is due to give birth to her first calf in April.
-This will give us plenty of milk to sell and turn into cheese and yoghurt, as well as plenty of fertiliser for the garden!
+We are very about is the arrival of our first cow - Iris.
+She is a two year old jersey heifer who is due to give birth to her first calf in April.
+In addition, we have Daisy and Nessa - two alpine goats who are also due to give birth in the very near future.
+Between them they will give us plenty of milk to sell and turn into cheese and yoghurt, as well as plenty of fertiliser for the garden!
 We will keep you updated on her progress in our blog.

 Sign up to hear from us about specials, sales, and events.